Your Support Makes Our Work Possible

 Bridging the Gap

-Did you know our clinics will never turn away patients for an inability to pay?
+Did you know our clinics in Oregon will never turn away patients for an inability to pay?
 This policy reflects our core values and is critical to our work providing whole-person care, prevention, and ongoing support for each patient.

 At this level of patient care, a gap is created between the cost of patient healthcare needs (diagnostic procedures, prescriptions, etc.) and the insurance or government funding available to cover the cost of treating patients.
 Your donations help us maintain that level of care — making a significant impact on the patients who need our care.